 We Care: Institutionalising Accessible Staff Wellness and Resilience Policies, Tools and Practices for the GBV Field

 The SVRI is undertaking a project, funded by USAID, to advance staff-care, wellness, and resilience within our organization and across our network by developing an accessible, high quality, evidence-based online course module; and building evidence and momentum through a knowledge exchange series.

 SVRI has long recognized the importance of building a caring field and addressing vicarious trauma.
 Well-being and self-care are integrated into our events, partnerships, and organizational culture (see “Previous Work” below for links).
 Given the interest in our previous work, we have seen that field needs more support to integrate self and collective care into core work.
 We will further strengthen and advance the work on wellness, resilience, and care, both internally and globally through:

-- Hosting a Knowledge Exchange series focused on self, staff, and collective care, wellness, and resilience including live events (e.g., webinars/sharing sessions and online wellness activity) and knowledge products (e.g., blogs, case studies, and a guidance note on integrating self- and collective-care into organizational culture and work practices).
+- Hosting a Knowledge Exchange series focused on self, staff, and collective care, wellness, and resilience including live events and knowledge products.
 We want to amplify the existing knowledge, promising practices and lessons learned from the field through documenting case studies from research and practitioner teams.